theJasonHelmick/SpiceWorld/Spiceworld2023.md

   - VS Code
   - Cloud Shell

-- Creating simple batch-oriented scripts - Jeff
+- Scripting Basics - Jeff
+  - What is a PowerShell script
+  - Execution policy & unblock (mark of the web for Windows and macOS)
+  - Using variables
   - Using VS Code & PS Extension
-  - Using variables
-  - Execution policy & unblock (mark of the web for Windows and macOS)

 - PowerShell remoting for scale-out - Jeff
   - What is it?
+  - Alternate credentials
+  - Using Invoke-Command

 ## Intelligent shell - Jason/Sean - 30 min